-Using EHS-CCP funds, the U.S. Department of Health and Human Services awards competitive grants to support Early Head Start grantees that partner with local child providers to help them improve their quality.
-Both child care centers and in-home child care providers can participate in EHS-CCP partnerships, if they serve low-income children receiving child care subsidies and agree to meet Head Start Performance Standards.
-Early Head Start grantees work with their child care partners to help them meet Head Start Performance Standards and provide comprehensive wrap-around services, such as developmental screenings, formula, and diapers, to meet children’s health, nutrition, and other comprehensive development needs.
-EHS-CCP funds can help child care providers improve quality in a variety of ways, including paying costs for supplies, equipment, and facilities improvements; improving compensation, professional development and training for child care staff; and reducing class sizes and adult: child ratios.
+Using EHS-CCP funds, the U.S. Department of Health and Human Services awards competitive grants to Early Head Start grantees that partner with local child care providers—both center-based and in-home providers–that serve low-income children receiving child care subsidies and agree to meet Head Start Performance Standards.
+Early Head Start grantees help their child care partners to meet these standards and provide comprehensive wrap-around services, such as developmental screenings, formula, and diapers, to meet children’s health, nutrition, and other comprehensive development needs.
+In addition to improving the overall quality of care, EHS-CCP funds benefit child care providers in a variety of ways, including paying costs for supplies, equipment, and facilities improvements; improving compensation, professional development, and training for child care staff; and reducing class sizes and adult to child ratios.
 Federal funds also support technical assistance to help grantees implement the EHS-CCP partnerships successfully and with fidelity.

 FFYF supports funding to help address the needs of young children from low-income families and is committed to identifying opportunities that will result in more children accessing high-quality learning opportunities.
 FFYF has a plan to leverage public support for early childhood education and care, which includes building upon the investment in Head Start and the expansion of the EHS—CCP initiative.